 The Viking Ship Hall is the oldest part of the museum.
 It’s also where you will find the remains of the five excavated ships.
 Each ship had its own purpose, and cover three major aspects of Viking life: trading, fishing, and war.

 For example, this one, the “Skuldelev 3,” or Roar Ege, was a coastal trading ship, built around 1040 AD.
 The Vikings built it using Danish oak.
 It’s also the best preserved of the five ships on display.
 Incredibly, 75% of the hull was found intact:

 The reconstructions of the five boats, including Roar Ege, can be found in the harbour.
 They were all built using copies of Viking Age tools and following the ancient techniques, to the best of today’s knowledge.
 But reconstructing these boats wasn’t all fun and games.
 Roar Ege alone took over 20,000 man hours to build, with 5000 spent on the ropes and hand-woven wool sail!

 The museum’s experts conduct what’s known as “experimental archaeology”.
 They try to determine things like how the ships were built, what materials were used for the sails and ropes, etc. Basically, they get to play with stuff until they think they have the ancient techniques figured out.
+Doesn’t that sound like a fun job?

 Here’s a reconstructed loom, for example:

 In addition, the museum also houses an impressive collection of archaeological finds and temporary exhibits.

 But the museum is more than just the one building.
-In fact it’s made up of several outbuildings where you can watch demonstrations on everything from blacksmithing and woodworking, to ropemaking.
-When we were there, the blacksmith, who was also the falconry expert, had a few gorgeous birds of prey on hand for photos and demonstrations.
+In fact, it’s made up of several outbuildings where you can watch demonstrations on everything from blacksmithing and woodworking, to rope making.
+When we were there, the falconry expert (who was also the blacksmith), had a few gorgeous birds of prey on hand for photos and demonstrations.